 Historic Seattle offers guidance on best practices in preservation through technical assistance by connecting people with the appropriate resources.
-Following are frequently requested topics of inquiry and helpful sources of information:
+The following are frequently requested topics of inquiry and helpful sources of information:

 Economic Benefits of Preservation